If you live and work in Belgium as an expat, understanding the Belgian pension system and how it works is key to safeguarding your retirement.

 As living entirely from your state pension is not realistic, there are options for supplemental pensions.
 One option is an occupational pension scheme, in which company pension plans are administrated via an insurance company.
 Previously, the law dictated that occupational pension plans guaranteed minimum returns of 3.75% on employee contributions and 3.25% on employer contributions.
 A new law changed this as of January 2016, and there is no longer a fixed rate.

-Another option is a private pension plan, which you can organise with your bank or insurance company.
+Another option is a private pension plan, which you can organize with your bank or insurance company.
 This kind of pension enables you to take your retirement savings into your hands while still qualifying for a state pension.
 You can make contributions to your pension plan, growing your savings with interest until you are ready to retire.
 The contributions can be deducted on your income tax return.

 Pension plans for the self-employed are also available via banks or insurance companies.
 You can determine how much you contribute and how often, and premiums are tax-deductible.